Suzanne Flynn: Third language acquisition

-In line with Flynn's earlier work on accessibility of the UG, she co-authored one of the very first models of third language acquisition: The Cumulative-Enhancement Model (CEM).
+In line with Flynn's earlier work on accessibility of the UG, she co-authored one of the first models of third language acquisition: The Cumulative-Enhancement Model (CEM).
 The model argued that language learning is cumulative and all previous languages (i.e., the native language and the second language) can facilitate language learning.
 The model, notably, does not claim that previous languages exert an exclusively facilitative effect.
 On the contrary, the model allows for more than occasional interferences from previous languages while claiming that the acquisition process per se cannot be characterized through a deficit model or alike.
 The model has also been pointed out to be easily extendable to fourth language acquisition and beyond, which is not a feature most of the current models for L3 acquisition share.
 The CEM model stands in opposition to the so-called "wholesale" models of L3 acquisition (e.g. Typological Primacy Model or L2 Status).